ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

   --key=[KEY-NAME]
 ```

-This will create an encrypted file which you can add to your application's source code.
+This will create an encrypted file which we can add to our application's source code.
-Using KMS, you can decrypt this secret in your Cloud Build pipeline:
+Using KMS, we can decrypt this secret in our Cloud Build pipeline:

 ```
 steps: